obfuscurity/lipstick/README.md

 ## License

-Radial is distributed under the MIT license.
+Lipstick is distributed under the MIT license.